krtwkns/krtwkns/README.md

 **Talking about Personal Stuffs:**

-- 👨🏻‍💻 I’m currently working @gojek;
+- 👨🏻‍💻 I’m currently working @goto as Senior Software Engineer;
 - 📫 How to reach me: ekanuraga@gmail.com;